knative/docs/serving/samples/thumbnailer-go/README.md

 ### Deploying a prebuilt image

-You can deploy a prebuilt image of the `rester-tester` app to the Knative Serving service using `kubectl` and the included `sample-prebuilt.yaml` file:
+You can deploy a prebuilt image of the `rester-tester` app to Knative Serving using `kubectl` and the included `sample-prebuilt.yaml` file:

 ```